snimu/blog/contents/model-stacking/article.md

    - Hypothesis 1: The [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) is right that the first layer is what turns the input embeddings into next-token predictions; all other layers are only there to refine the predictions.
 If this is true, the problem of aligning the predicted-token-positions between models is solved
    - Hypothesis 2: Removing a layer from model 2 removes one transformation of the output of  model 1.
 With every layer that is removed, the performance increases.

-As a second baseline, I only trained a single model and stacked it with itself (of course, it inehrently can only use shared embeddings).
+As a second baseline, I only trained a single model and stacked it with itself (of course, it inherently can only use shared embeddings).
 Here are the results:

 | Layer removed | Model 1 val loss | Stack val loss |
 | ------------- | ---------------- | -------------- |